MChorfa/oliverash.me/source/_posts/2012-08-06-arbitrary-breakpoints-vs-robots.md

     @include type-set();

-Call the `type-set` mixin, and there we have it.
+Finally, I call the `type-set` mixin.
+And there we have it.
 No longer do I have to define arbitrary breakpoints based on my own assumptions.
 Using this method, my breakpoints are calculated using a theory, which is always going to beat my own personal judgement.
+The example provided here is a dumbed down version of the method used on my site, so I recommend you checkout [the code for this website over on GitHub](https://github.com/OliverJAsh/oliverash.me).